shxunxk/shxunxk/README.md

 ## ⚡ Fun Fact

-I don't just enjoy building AI models — I enjoy figuring out **how to make AI systems actually work in the real world**.
+> I don't just enjoy building AI models — I enjoy figuring out **how to make AI systems actually work in the real world.**

-From retrieval and orchestration to data pipelines, evaluation, infrastructure, and scalability, I'm interested in the engineering behind production-ready AI.
+From retrieval and orchestration to evaluation, data pipelines, infrastructure, and scalability, I'm interested in the engineering that turns **AI prototypes into reliable systems**.

+---

+### ⭐ Building • Learning • Researching • Experimenting with AI